 If you are patient with the eBay rep and answer completely honest that you are who you say you are on the account, then you should have no problem with eBay reinstating that account.
 Worse thing that can happen is that they completely restrict the account and your out of an eBay account.
 However, if you have been reading a lot of about creating eBay incognito/stealth accounts, you will constantly read about having back-ups in cases like this.
 This is why we stress having lots of back-up accounts in reserve to offset this scenario.
 If your eBay account gets suspended, you have another one ready to go!

-If you need any assistance in creating accounts, download our free eBay Mini Incognito!
+If you need any assistance in creating accounts after an eBay suspension, download our free eBay Mini Incognito!
 It will give you a nice basic overview of creating accounts and how eBay & Paypal trace you when trying to avoid being suspended or limited.
 Other than that, the only advice I can say is, back-ups, back-ups and more back-ups.
 If your in this for the long haul, you will need a lot of them.

 Want more in depth, secretive information on eBay & PayPal?
 Check out > Ebay Incognito!
 A Guide To Ebay & Paypal After Suspension